 On April 1, 2009, we adopted new accounting guidance related to investments that amended the requirement for management to positively assert the ability and intent to hold a debt security to recovery in determining whether an impairment was other-than-temporary and replaced that provision with the assertion that management does not intend to sell or it is not more likely than not that we will be required to sell a security prior to recovery.
-Prior to the adoption of the new accounting guidance related to investments, management would only authorize the sale of securities not deemed to be other-than-temporarily impaired in response to unforeseen events.
+Prior to the adoption of the new accounting guidance related to investments, management would only authorize the sale of securities not deemed to be other-thantemporarily impaired in response to unforeseen events.
 If evidence of the conditions or events resulting in our change in intent to hold to recovery was insufficient to prove the events could not have been foreseen, the sale of the security would have been prohibited to ensure consistency with management's previous assertion of having the intent and ability to hold the security to recovery.
 Subsequent to the adoption of the new accounting guidance related to investments, management may decide to sell certain securities as a part of our normal portfolio management.
-See note 2 in our consolidated financial statements under "Item 8-Financial Statements and Supplementary Data" included in Exhibit 99.5 for additional information related to other-than-temporary impairments on available-for-sale securities and accounting changes related to other-than-temporary impairments.
+See note 2 in our consolidated financial statements under "Item 8-Financial Statements and Supplementary Data" for additional information related to otherthan-temporary impairments on available-for-sale securities and accounting changes related to other-than-temporary impair-

 Derivatives.
 We enter into freestanding derivative transactions primarily to manage the risk associated with variability in cash flows or changes in fair values related to our financial assets and liabilities.
 We also use derivative instruments to hedge certain currency exposures.
 Additionally, we purchase investment securities, issue certain insurance policies and engage in certain reinsurance contracts that have embedded derivatives.
-The associated financial statement risk is the volatility in net income which can result from: (i) changes in the fair value of derivatives not qualifying as accounting hedges; (ii) changes in the fair value of embedded derivatives required to be bifurcated from the related host contract; (iii) ineffectiveness of designated hedges; and (iv) counterparty default.
+The associated financial statement risk is the volatility in net income which can result from: (i) changes in the fair value of derivatives not qualifying as accounting hedges; (ii) changes in the fair value of embedded derivatives required bifurcated from the related host contract; (iii) ineffectiveness of designated hedges; and (iv) counterparty default.
 Accounting for derivatives is complex, as evidenced by significant authoritative interpretations of the primary accounting standards which continue to evolve.
-See notes 2 and 5 in our consolidated financial statements under "Item 8-Financial Statements and Supplementary Data" included in Exhibit 99.5 for an additional description of derivative instruments and fair value measurements of derivative instruments.
+See notes 2 and 5 in our consolidated financial statements under "Item 8-Financial Statements and Supplementary Data" for an additional description of derivative instruments and fair value measurements of derivative instruments.

 Deferred acquisition costs.
-DAC represents costs that are related directly to the successful acquisition of new and renewal insurance policies and investment contracts, which are deferred and amortized over the estimated life of the related insurance policies.
-These costs include commissions in excess of ultimate renewal commissions and for contracts and policies issued some other costs, such as underwriting, medical inspection and issuance expenses.
+DAC represents costs that vary with, and are primarily related to, the sale and issuance of our insurance policies and investment contracts which are deferred and amortized over the estimated life of the related insurance policies.
+These costs include commissions in excess of ultimate renewal commissions, solicitation and printing costs, sales material and some support costs, such as underwriting and contract and policy issuance expenses.
 DAC is subsequently amortized to expense over the lives of the underlying contracts, in relation to the anticipated recognition of premiums or gross profits.